LucasSantosOriginal/LucasSantosOriginal/README.md

 ## Hello, Devs!!

-Hey Devs!
 I’m Lucas Santos, 25 years old, born and raised in São Paulo, Brazil.
 I’m a front-end developer, music producer, and I’ve got 2 years of experience as a CyberSecurity analyst.

 I’m passionate about gaming, and my life dream is to develop a game with a soundtrack made by me as well.
 I have a degree in Information Technology and I’m currently looking for opportunities in front-end and similar fields.